 - Rework the weld by grinding out the defective area and rewelding

-- Modify joint design if necessary
+- Modify the joint design if necessary

 13. Excessive Reinforcement